Programs : Brochure

 Live with a host family and in a region that is only Spanish speaking (this enhances language learning as opposed to apartment or hotel lodging)

-Tango class, cooking class on traditional Argentine cuisine, museum excursions, walking architectural tours through Rosario and guest lecturers from leading local intellectuals and professors included in program fee
+Tango class, cooking class on traditional Argentine cuisine, museum excursions, walking architectural tours through Rosario and guest lecturers from leading local intellectuals and professors are some of the past excursions that have been included in the program fee.
+Note: excursions may vary from year to year.

-Can't make it to the interest meeting?
+Can't make it to the info session?
 View the presentation here!

 Rosario is one of the most culturally and economically dynamic cities in Argentina, second only to Argentina's largest city, Buenos Aires.
 With a population of 1.5 million, Rosario offers diversity and is much safer and accommodating for students who are still learning Spanish.